Gajendra1998/calculator/README.md

 # calculator
-basic calculator onjy  basic calculation by javascript
+basic calculator only  basic calculation by javascript